acch/ansible-scale-gui/README.md

 This role stores configuration files in `/var/tmp` on the first host in the play.
 These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain Spectrum Scale commands (again).
 When experiencing problems one can simply delete these configuration files from `/var/tmp` in order to clear the cache &mdash; this will force re-application of all definitions upon the next run.
 As a downside, the next run may take longer than expected as it might re-run unnecessary Spectrum Scale commands.
 Doing so will automatically re-generate the cache.

 If you experience  "msg": "Unable to start service gpfsgui: Job for gpfsgui.service failed because a timeout was exceeded.
-See \"systemctl status gpfsgui.service\" and \"journalctl -xe\" for details.\n"}` this is mostly cause by Performance issue in your environments like overcommitment on your hypervisors. if the Service takes to long time to start the systemd times out.
+See \"systemctl status gpfsgui.service\" and \"journalctl -xe\" for details.\n"}` this is mostly cause by Performance issue in your environments like overcommitment on your hypervisors, if the Service takes to long time to start the systemd times out, try to rerun the playbook.

 Please use the [issue tracker](https://github.com/acch/ansible-scale/issues) to ask questions, report bugs and request features.